-The length of the preparation period is depended on the sport, however typically occurs 8-12 weeks before the start of competition.
+The length of the preparation period is depended on the sport, however, typically occurs 8-12 weeks before the start of competition.
 Performers will block the preparation period into mesocycles.
 The first mesocycle will involve general conditioning, improving building aerobic fitness, strength, speed and flexibility.
 Training will be high in volume and frequency.
 This general conditioning cycle is then followed by targeted cycles aimed at developing specific areas of fitness for example strength or speed.
 This may involve decreasing the volume of training but increasing the intensity.
 By the end of the preparation period, an athlete should be aiming to get to peak fitness for competition.

 The competition period

 Performers will focus on maintaining their fitness levels throughout their competitive season.
 The competition period will include more rest/recovery days as the athlete will be competing and training.
 The performer must aim to maintain peak fitness when competing.
-During this phase, athletes may focus on skills, strategies and techniques.
-Training volume is reduced but intensity is still high.
+During this phase, athletes may focus on skills, strategies, and techniques.
+Training volume is reduced but the intensity is still high.

 The transition period

-Mesocycles are typically 3-6 weeks in length and have a specific targeted outcome.
+Mesocycles are typically 3-6 weeks in length and have a specifically targeted outcome.
 These involve developing a particular component of fitness such as power, strength or endurance.
 The more important the component, the longer an athlete may spend on it.
 The mesocycles are broken down into microcycles.

 A microcycle is the shortest training cycle, typically a week training block.
 A microcycle provides the information an athlete needs to complete their training for that week.
-Microcycles may be similar from week to week, for example a weight training microcycle may have the same exercises however the weight lifted may increase during different cycles.
-Microcycles may also be different from week to week, for example a running programme may have different intensity, duration and training method guidelines.
+Microcycles may be similar from week to week, for example, a weight training microcycle may have the same exercises however the weight lifted may increase during different cycles.
+Microcycles may also be different from week to week, for example, a running programme may have different intensity, duration, and training method guidelines.

 Example macrocycle for a footballer